 Ground penetrating radar (GPR)

-TARGET has undertaken GPR surveys at the interior of existing buildings, on urban sites and agricultural land, successfully locating buried remains of
+TARGET has used GPR at the interior of existing buildings, on urban sites and agricultural land, successfully locating buried remains of

-- Roman villa sites, castles & tower house remains
+- Roman villa sites, castles and tower house remains

 - Gallo-Roman temples